rohany/rohany.github.io/src/content/home.md

 Additionally, I contributed to the starting and development of the [Diderot](http://www.umut-acar.org/diderot) project, a new educational platform developed at Carnegie Mellon that is used by over 500 students and faculty daily.
-I develop and manage the cloud infrastructure for the project on an ongoing basis.
+I used to develop and manage the cloud infrastructure for the project.

 <!---
 # News